pritheeroy/pritheeroy/README.md

 <br />

 💻  Currently, I am working at Borealis AI, a research institute at RBC, as a Machine Learning Software Engineer on the ML Infrastructure Team with a focus on MLOps.
+I've worked at the University Health Network as a Software Engineer, primarly working with Python and SQL to optimize functions and build ETL pipelines.
 I have previously interned at Manulife as a Software Engineer, where I worked on a Quantitative Investment Strategy
 System in Java and React.js.
 I have also worked as an Automation Developer, automating data entry by setting up continuous integration and infrastructure provisioning.
-In addition, I have worked as a Project Manager where I managed a large‑scale project, handling both the technical and project management aspects simultaneously.

 <br />